Jyothishjoy/AMBER_CYP2E1_3KOH/Step-4 MCPB.py to prepare FF parameters of the HEME/README.md

         parmed -i convert.inp

 6. Open “3koh_Hpp.pdb” and “HEM.pdb” to double-check the protonation state.
 Because H++ does not consider the metal ion while adding hydrogen atoms.
-Hence, the hystidine sulfur has a proton, which is not meaningful.

-7. The Hydrogen of CYS416 (atom no: 6802) was removed as the S is directly bound to the Fe.

-8. Also fixed the HID-349 hydrogen position.
-The hydrogen of the HID-349 residue that directly interacting with COO- group of the HEME unit was not correctly positioned.
-This is because the H++ served saw only the enzyme backbone.
-I used GaussView to fix this using the following procedure.
+The CYS416 sulfur has a proton, which is not meaningful.
+Also, HID349 has a hydrogen on the wrong nitrogen.
+We know this because hydrogen on the other N makes a proper H-bond with the COO- of the HEM.
+This is because the H++ server saw only the enzyme backbone.

+7. To remove H on CYS416, in the PyMol GUI activate 3-Button mode to editing (option on the bottom right).
+Use the left mouse button to select the H on CYS416.
+Now, from the Build menu option, select "Remove(pk1)"

+8. Also fixed the HID349 hydrogen position.
+First, remove HID349/HD1 using the steps mentioned above.
+But, had some difficulty adding H on the other N.

-         Manually delete the wrong-positioned HID-349 proton from 3KOH_enzyme_Hpp.pdb using Notepad++.
+10. So, I opened the pdb file in Notepad++ and manually deleted the wrong-positioned CYS416 and HID349 protons from 3KOH_enzyme_Hpp.pdb using Notepad++.
 Then opened this file in GaussView and followed https://gaussian.com/tip2/.
 After identifying the residue, I manually added the proton at the correct N atom, and saved it as 3KOH_enzyme_Hpp_fix.pdb file.
+Alternatively, from GaussView we can copy the new H coordinates and paste it into the original pdb file as well.

-10. Configure HEME parameters:
+11. Configure HEME parameters:

          Open the Heme.pdb extracted from Step 2 using GaussView.
 Accept "add Hydrogen" prompt.
 Double-check the hydrogens, as GaussView occasionally adds additional hydrogens (e.g., an H atom is added to an O atom).